JimSeker/flutter/README.md

 <b>bottomnavigationdemo</b> give you the basics to get the bottom navigation working.

-<b>button</b> is simple statefulwidget example of using a button and changing text
+`fab_demo` is simple statefulwidget example of using a floating action button and changing text.  some attempt at changing the theme as well.

 `dialog_Demo` is an example of several dialog boxs.